qmaness-hue/EGR314qmaness.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 The role of this subsystem of the EV Scope is to accurately recieve instruction from the human interface and camera (in some cases), and then interpret that information and make movements to accomplish the given need.
 The motor needs to accurately move in the manner that the user wishes--meaning that the motor both has to accurately interpret data from the camera and data from the human interface, and subsequently make precise movement to accomplish the task.

+**Selected Microcontroller**

+The microcontroller I selected for the motor system will be the DIP microcontroller provided in class.
+The motor driver and gearmotor I selected are compatible with the PIC18F47Q10.
+The motor driver I selected--the IFX9201SGAUMA1--utilizes the SPI interface.
+This interface is covered in depth during class, making it a well understood software.
+All parameters appear to match up, as I did the component selection with the DIP given in class in mind.

 **MPLAB Pin Configuration**
 ![](PDIP40.png)